G. William Miller: Treasury Secretary

 Miller was Fed chairman for just over a year when Carter appointed him Secretary of the Treasury in August 1979, replacing Michael Blumenthal as part of a major cabinet shuffle in which five Cabinet members were replaced.
 Carter appointed Paul Volcker to replace Miller.
 He thus became the first person in history to serve as both Treasury Secretary and Chairman of the Federal Reserve.
 As Treasury Secretary, Miller is best known for his role on the Chrysler Loan Guarantee Board, which oversaw management of a $1.5 billion loan to rescue the carmaker from bankruptcy.
 This attracted some controversy as the bailout was thought to reward mismanagement and impede fair trade relations between the United States and Japan.
 Miller agreed that "The administration does not favor, as a general proposition, government aid to private corporations," but thought an exception should be made in Chrysler's case.
 Chrysler recovered in the early 1980s and paid off the loan early.

 Miller is also known for managing the freezing and partial unfreezing of $12 billion in Iranian funds held in the United States during the Iranian hostage crisis.
 He also pushed through an accord with labor unions on wage-price guidelines that had been "stalemated for months."

 Miller's economic policies failed to contain inflation and had little impact on rising unemployment rates.
-The poor state of the economy was a major factor in Carter's 1980 defeat by Ronald Reagan.
+The poor state of the economy was a major factor in Carter's 1980 defeat to Ronald Reagan.

 Later years

 After Carter's administration ended, Miller founded G. William Miller & Co., a Washington private investment company that he likened to a discreet, Swiss-style merchant bank.
 He also served positions on a number of charitable and nonprofit organizations.
 These included treasurer of the American Red Cross, a trustee and director of the Washington Opera, and chairman of the Washington-based H. John Heinz III Center for Science, Economics and the Environment.
 He also was chairman and chief executive of Federated Stores Inc. (now Macy's, Inc.) from 1990 to 1992.

-William Miller died on March 17, 2006, from idiopathic pulmonary fibrosis, a lung condition, at the age of 81.
+George William Miller died on March 17, 2006, from idiopathic pulmonary fibrosis, a lung condition, at the age of 81.